seehuhn/go-pdf/font/NOTES.md

 The font data is embedded via the `FontFile2` entry in the font descriptor.
 Only a subset of the TrueType tables is required for embedded fonts.

-The `Encoding` entry in the PDF font dictionary specifies a CMap which describes the mapping from character codes to CIDs.
+The `Encoding` entry in the PDF font dictionary specifies a PDF CMap which describes the mapping from character codes to CIDs.
 The `CIDToGIDMap` entry in the CIDFont dictionary specifies the mapping from CIDs to glyphs.